-Allow the bundt cake to cool on a rack.
+Allow the cake to cool on a rack.

-Run a knife around the cake in pan for easier removal.
+Run a knife around the edge of the cake in the pan for easier removal.

 Once the holes are poked, spread the lemon glaze all over the cake.
 The glaze will sink into the holes providing more lemony flavor throughout.